Vai al contenuto principale

 For obvious reasons, depending on the number of participating students, the exam sessions could last up to three days, in order to examine all students.
 Students should be taking that into account in their planning.

-• The quiz will evaluate the complete knowledge with respect to BMBM program
+• The quiz will evaluate the complete knowledge with respect to the entire BMBM program

 • 50 closed questions.
 Time: 1h

-• Only students that pass the written part are admitted to the oral examination
+• Only students that pass the test are admitted to the oral examination

 Biochemistry.
-Two questions randomly extracted from a pool of open questions.
+Two questions randomly extracted from the list of subjects in the synopsis (provided).
 Discussion time: 15 min

 Molecular Biology.
-Two questions randomly extracted from a pool of open questions.
+Two questions randomly extracted from the list of subjects in the synopsis (provided).
 Discussion time: 15 min

 Final mark is expressed as a value out of 30 points.